-When you got involved in pentathlon and why?
+When did you start pentathlon and why?

 What are your hobbies?